Mike Zunino Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is No. 1 in the league with a collective 10.7 strikeouts per nine innings.
+- The 10.1 strikeouts per nine innings put together by the Yankees pitching staff ranks fourth in the league.

-- The Yankees have a 2.76 team ERA that ranks fourth across all MLB pitching staffs.
+- The Yankees' 2.69 team ERA ranks fourth across all MLB pitching staffs.

-- Yankees pitchers combine to give up six home runs (0.6 per game), the third-fewest in baseball.
+- Yankees pitchers combine to allow six home runs (0.5 per game), the second-fewest in the league.

-- Cole (2-0) takes the mound for the Yankees to make his third start this season.
+- The Yankees are sending Schmidt (0-0) out to make his third start of the season.

-- The right-hander last appeared in relief on Monday, when he tossed 2/3 innings against the Cleveland Guardians while giving up hits.
+- The right-hander last appeared in relief on Tuesday, when he threw 2/3 innings against the Cleveland Guardians while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.